 The panel will recommend that the 6 existing medical marijuana companies operating in the state be permitted to open additional pot shops statewide.
 More companies will also be given licenses to join the medical marijuana program.
 New businesses will be able to cultivate or sell marijuana, or both.
 However, expanding businesses must continue to cultivate and sell marijuana, as they have already been doing in the program.

-The panel also recommends eliminating the condition that requires a patient's physician to be registered with the program.
+The panel also recommends eliminating the condition that requires an individual’s physician be registered with the program.
 Most doctors in the state are not registered with the medical marijuana program.
-Doctors say that they worry about the stigma from their other patients by registering for the medical marijuana program, and eliminating the requirement will give more patients access to the program.
+Doctors say that they worry about the stigma from their other individuals they treat by registering for the medical marijuana program, and eliminating the requirement will give more people access to the program.

-Other recommendations could include information on whether medical marijuana delivery will be allowed in the state or whether doctors will be allowed to decide if their patient needs medical marijuana, as opposed to their patient's eligibility being predetermined according to their illness.
+Other recommendations could include information on whether medical marijuana delivery will be allowed in the state or whether doctors will be allowed to decide if someone needs medical marijuana, as opposed to eligibility being predetermined according to their illness.

 Dr. Kamal Kalsi from the St. Joseph Regional Medical Center in Paterson spoke at an event held at the Unitarian Universalist Congregation in Montclair.
 The event was to discuss marijuana reform.
 Kalsi said that is his emergency room, no one is there because of a marijuana overdose.

-On the contrary, Kalsi believes that medicinal marijuana could be used to fight opioid addiction.
-He became an advocate after he witnessed how medical marijuana helped soldiers with addictions to pain pills when he served in the in the U.S. Army.
+He became an advocate for marijuana after he witnessed how medical marijuana helped soldiers with addictions to pain pills when he served in the in the U.S. Army.
 Dr. Kalsi says that the research indicates that medical marijuana can treat opioid addiction.

 Also speaking at the event was the policy counsel from the New Jersey ACLU, Dianna Houenou, and the pastor of Bethany Baptist Church in Newark, Rev. Tim Jones.